bouwe77/bouwe77.github.io/content/blog/how-and-why-to-start-with-content-creation/how-and-why-to-start-with-content-creation.md

 Or give a talk where I demo my open source project for building slide decks, where I create the slides for my presentation during the presentation...
 And when I create a React workshop, are we going to build a TO DO app?
 No of course not!
 We are building spaceships and travel through space.

 Being intrinsically motivated because you are super enthusiastic of the content, and the way you are sharing it, is essential for giving it a fair chance of trying and keep on doing it.

-How do you find your preferred form(s) of content creation?
+So how do you find your preferred form(s) of content creation?
 I would say, start small, and maybe even try different ways of content creation.
 For example, if you like writing, just tweet stuff out there, or start a blog.
 And no need to write long epistels, just short texts, or publishing some notes is perfectly fine to start with.

 > A great way to start blogging is [GitHub Pages](https://pages.github.com/), as you are probably on GitHub anyway.
 I use it for my blog, and although I've built something custom, that is absolutely not necessary.